 Press the mixture into the lined tin.
 Bake for 20 minutes until just starting to brown around the edges but still soft in the centre.

-Leave to cool in the tin then refrigerate until completely chilled.
+Leave to cool in the tin then refrigerate until completely chilled - at least 3 hours, preferably overnight.

 Once chilled and set, remove from the tin and slice into bars.